Action-Prediction-Lab/Dualshock-ZMQ/README.md

 ### Accessing Controller Input

-The application requires access to `/dev/input` on the host system to read joystick events.
-The `docker-compose.yml` file is configured to mount this directory into the container and runs the container in `privileged` mode to facilitate this access.
+The application needs access to `/dev/input` on the host system to read joystick events.
+The `docker-compose.yml` file is configured to mount this directory into the container and runs the container in `privileged` mode to do so.

-### Customizing Controller Mappings
+### Customising Controller Mappings

-The specific mappings for axes, buttons, and hats can vary between different Dualshock controller models, operating systems, and drivers.
-The application uses a separate file, `dualshock_publisher/dualshock_mappings.py`, to define these mappings.
+The specific mappings for axes, buttons, and hats can vary between different Dualshock controller models. `dualshock_publisher/dualshock_mappings.py` is used to define these mappings.

-1.  **Discover your controller's mappings:**
+1.  **Find your controller's mappings:**
-    Use the provided utility script to identify the raw input indices for your specific controller:
+    Use `dualshock_mapper_utility` to identify the raw input for your specific controller:
     ```bash
     python Dualshock/dualshock_publisher/dualshock_mapper_utility.py
     ```
-    Interact with your controller (move sticks, press buttons, use the D-pad) and note the `Axis X`, `Button Y`, and `Hat Z` values that correspond to each physical input.
+2. Play with your controller.

-2.  **Edit `dualshock_publisher/dualshock_mappings.py`:**
+3.  **Edit `dualshock_publisher/dualshock_mappings.py`:**
-    Open `dualshock_publisher/dualshock_mappings.py` and update the `AXIS_MAP`, `BUTTON_MAP`, and `HAT_MAP` dictionaries with your discovered mappings.
-Assign descriptive, human-readable names to each index.
+    Open `dualshock_publisher/dualshock_mappings.py` and update the `AXIS_MAP`, `BUTTON_MAP`, and `HAT_MAP` dictionaries with your mappings.

-    For example, if `Axis 6` corresponds to your L2 trigger, you would add or modify the entry in `AXIS_MAP` like so: `6: "l2_trigger"`.

-3.  **Restart the publisher container:** After modifying `dualshock_publisher/dualshock_mappings.py`, restart your Docker container to apply the changes:
+4.  **Restart the publisher container:**
-    ```bash
-    docker compose down
-    docker compose up -d
-    ```